Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 27.06.16  Replaced some deprecated methods with those compatible with MW1.27.
+Use mv.config.get/set with js-variables.
+Fixed error with data pasted from excel table.
+Fixed usage of classic editor and WikiEditor with toggle link (IE, FF, Chrome: added .htaccess files and reload of WikiEditor).
+Version 1.5.6_0 [B551+27.06.2016].

 - 25.06.16  Fixed regexec definition when pasting table from excel using IE. Version 1.5.6_0 [B551+25.06.2016].

 - 11.06.16  Changed $wgResourceModules = array(.. to $wgResourceModules += array(.. because of IntraACL plugin (by 0x539 nero).
 Hide advanced- tab of table- dialog.
 Version 1.5.6_0 [B551+11.06.2016].